Milliarium Aureum: Problem of the inscription

-The problem of the marble fragments labeled "Milliarium Aureum"
+Problem of the marble fragments labeled "Milliarium Aureum"

 The ca. 3-m diameter marble fragments labeled "Milliarium Aureum" with an anthemion frieze decoration have long been considered part of the base of the monument.
 However, there is no direct evidence for this, considering as well that the diameter of this base seems to be too large for a standard milliarium.

 According to Richardson, the ruins labeled "Milliarium Aureum" can be considered pertinent only if the column of the monument was of a colossal scale, of almost 3 m diameter and not 1.15 m:

 Still less credible is that the carved stone members labelled Milliarium Aureum at the northwest end of the Forum Romanum today actually belonged to the base of that monument.
 The frieze decorated with an anthemion belongs relatively high on a building, and both elements are of a diameter equal to that of the Umbilicus Romae, too large for a milestone, unless it were of colossal scale.